Prashanth15964/Capstone_project/README.md

 # Capstone_project
-Sign Language Recognition using the Mu
+Sign Language Recognition using the Multimodal inputs